1jour1vin

 high definition

-"Discover one of the jewels of the wine world in a new vintage with extraordinary finesse and a finish that leaves an infinite impression..."
+“Discover one of the jewels of the wine world in a new vintage of extraordinary finesse and a finish that leaves a lasting impression...”

-"I tasted the Pingus 2023 in its final blend, ready for bottling, earlier this year when Peter Sisseck decided to shorten the aging period.
-It is a vintage full of finesse and elegance, perhaps a little less concentrated, with exceptional texture and length on the palate, as well as very fine tannins that give it a chalky texture. [...]
-The quality of the tannins is incredible, they are super elegant.
-It doesn't have the power of the 2022, but it has finesse; and in the long term, the wine should develop very well in the bottle.
-Could it be like the 1996 and the 2022 like the 1995?
-It's not as fresh as the more Atlantic vintages, but it has finesse.
+“I tasted the 2023 Pingus as a final blend, ready for bottling, earlier this year, when Peter Sisseck decided to shorten the aging period.
+It is a vintage full of finesse and elegance, perhaps a bit less concentrated, with exceptional texture and length on the palate, as well as very fine tannins that give it a chalky texture. [...]
+The quality of the tannins is incredible; they are super elegant.
+It lacks the power of the 2022, but it has finesse; and over the long term, the wine should develop very well in bottle.
+Could it be like the 1996, and the 2022 like the 1995?
+It isn’t as fresh as the more Atlantic-influenced vintages, but it has finesse.
 Only a handful of vineyards are capable of achieving such a result in a year like 2023. [...]
-2026-2040" (Robert Parker 2025) - Delivery in wooden cases is available for orders of 3 bottles of this wine (depending on the country and shipping method selected).
+2026–2040” (Robert Parker 2025) - Delivery in a wooden case is available for orders of 3 bottles of this wine (depending on country and selected shipping method)

 Buy your Dominio de Pingus wines at the best price in a private sale!